TERMS OF SERVICE (SAAS)

 1. Access and Use

 1.1.
 Access and Use.
 Subject to payment of all applicable fees set forth in the Order or payment in accordance with an Indirect Order through a Channel Partner (as appropriate) and the terms and conditions of this Agreement, CyberArk grants Customer, during the Subscription Term, a non-exclusive, non-transferable right to access and use (and permit Authorized Users to access and use) the SaaS Products and applicable Documentation solely for Customer’s and its Affiliates’ internal business purposes in accordance with the Documentation and in the quantity specified in the applicable Order.
-Customer will operate the SaaS Products in accordance with the Documentation and be responsible for the acts and omissions of its Authorized Users.

 1.3.
 Login Access to the SaaS Products.
 Customer is solely responsible for ensuring: (i) that only appropriate Authorized Users have access to the SaaS Products, (ii) that such Authorized Users have been trained in proper use of the SaaS Products, and (iii) proper usage of passwords, tokens and access procedures with respect to logging into the SaaS Products.
 CyberArk reserves the right to refuse registration of, or to cancel, login IDs that it reasonably believes to violate the terms and conditions set forth in this Agreement, in which case CyberArk will promptly inform Customer in writing of such refusal or cancellation.
 In addition to the rights set forth in this Agreement, CyberArk may suspend Customer’s access and use of the SaaS Products if there is an unusual and material spike or increase in Customer’s use of the SaaS Products and CyberArk reasonably suspects or knows that such traffic or use is fraudulent or materially and negatively impacting the operating capability of the SaaS Products.
 CyberArk will provide notice prior to such suspension if permitted by applicable law or unless CyberArk reasonably believes that providing such notice poses a risk to the security of the SaaS Products.
 CyberArk will promptly reinstate Customer’s access and use once the issue has been resolved.